 Gather some from neighbors or go to a farmers market and buy some for alternatives to growing them.
 You can pick from any variety of peppers.
 Hot peppers like chilies and habaneros end up making great spice options.
+Jalapeno peppers, chili peppers, chipotle peppers - there are many options.
 Here are some other items you will need to help with the process.

 - Grill or smoker – some people like to smoke their peppers right on the grill, but not all grills offer this option.
 Alternatively, you could start out in the oven, but this step does not allow you the chance to actually add smoked wood flavors.

-- Smoked wood of your choice – many, different types of wood can be used for smoking meats and vegetables.
+- Smoked wood of your choice – many, different types of wood can be used for smoking meats and vegetables depending on what kind of smoky flavor you want to get.
 One of the more popular options is hickory.
 Smoke from hickory will impart a fresh, simple flavor with density to it.
-Another popular option is Applewood for the sweetness it brings to smoking food.
+Fruit woods are also popular, such as Applewood for the sweetness it brings to smoking food.
 Read our “5 things you must know to use wood chips for smoking” article to really know your stuff.

-- Dehydration station – simply known as a dehydrator, you will need this piece of kitchen equipment to really make those smoked peppers dry enough to grind into finer spices.
+- Dehydration station – simply known as a dehydrator or food dehydrator, you will need this piece of kitchen equipment to really make those smoked peppers dry enough to grind into finer spices.